ruby/dev-meeting-log/DevelopersMeeting20210615Japan.md

 * usa: How fast is it?
 * mame: It gets more and more faster when there are more and more modules.
 * ko1: Rails uses cvars very much.
-* ko1: I assumed that CVars is I don't want to encourage users to use class variables.
+* ko1: I assumed that CVars is not recommended now a day.
+Can we encourage to use it by improving the performance?
     * matz: I'm against complaining optimisations "encourage bad things".
     * usa: I like class variables.
     * mame: They are complex when inherited.